sasmaq/files_watermark/doc/tasks.md

 #### Dependency and environment

-- [ ] Confirm how to rasterise.
-Imagick's PDF delegate is **Ghostscript**, and most distro ImageMagick builds ship a `policy.xml` that **disables PDF** by default over the Ghostscript CVEs — so this will be unavailable on a large share of installs
+The rebuild leg is **TCPDF, not Ghostscript.** Flattening is two steps — render each page to a bitmap, then write a new PDF containing those bitmaps — and only the first needs a PDF renderer.
+TCPDF is already a dependency (`tecnickcom/tcpdf ^6.7`, used by `PdfWatermarker`), so the output PDF is assembled in PHP with `Image()` on a page sized to the source page, never by shelling out to `gs`.
+That keeps the write path in-process, avoids the Ghostscript CVE surface, and reuses code and page-geometry handling the app already has.

+**Target platform is RHEL 9** (per the SDD's supported-OS row), which settles the **page→bitmap** renderer — the one remaining external dependency, and the one thing TCPDF cannot do:

+- [ ] Use **`pdftoppm` from `poppler-utils`** — in the RHEL 9 AppStream repo, so
+  `dnf install poppler-utils` needs no EPEL and no third-party repo.
+No Ghostscript, not subject to ImageMagick's `policy.xml`, straightforward `-r <dpi> -png -f N -l N` invocation that also gives the page-at-a-time streaming the memory cap needs
-  - [ ] Check the actual policy in the shipped `nextcloud:31-apache` image and document it
+  - [ ] Confirm the RHEL 9 package name and binary path (`/usr/bin/pdftoppm`) on the actual
-  - [ ] Evaluate alternatives that avoid the policy problem: `pdftoppm` (poppler-utils), calling `gs` directly, or a PHP-native rasteriser
+    target build, and pin the minimum version if the DPI/first-page/last-page flags differ
+- [ ] Do **not** plan on Imagick as the fallback here.
+On RHEL 9 that path is doubly weak:
+  ImageMagick is not in RHEL 9 base or AppStream at all (EPEL only), and its PDF delegate *is* Ghostscript, gated by a `policy.xml` that disables the PDF/PS coders by default over the Ghostscript CVEs.
+Requiring EPEL to re-introduce a Ghostscript dependency we just removed is a bad trade — a single supported renderer with a clean disabled state beats a fallback that drags in both
+  - [ ] If a fallback is wanted later, `pdftocairo` (same `poppler-utils` package) is the cheap one, not Imagick
+- [ ] Note the **dev/prod divergence**: `docker-compose.yml` / `docker-compose.s3.yml` run
+  `nextcloud:31-apache`, which is Debian-based (`apt-get install poppler-utils`).
+Same binary, different package manager — so the availability check must be a runtime probe of the binary, never a distro assumption
-- [ ] Detect availability at runtime and surface it in the admin UI — the option must be disabled with an explanation, never fail silently at watermark time
+- [ ] Detect renderer availability at runtime and **hide the option entirely when the binary is missing** — not a disabled control, not a warning: the toggle is simply not rendered, so an admin never sees a setting the server cannot honour.
+Never fail silently at watermark time either
+  - [ ] Expose availability as a flag on the config endpoint (e.g. `flattenAvailable`) so the front end has something to branch on; `WatermarkForm` renders the toggle only when true
+  - [ ] Cache the probe result — do not shell out on every settings page load
+  - [ ] Because the control is hidden rather than disabled, an admin gets no on-screen reason.
+    Log the unavailability once at startup or on first probe so the cause is diagnosable from the server log rather than invisible
-- [ ] Add the chosen binary to `docker-compose.yml` / `docker-compose.s3.yml` and document
+  - [ ] Server-side is the real gate: `ApiController::saveConfig` must reject `flatten_pdf`
-  it in the README's requirements
+    when the renderer is absent regardless of what the client sends — hiding a control is not an access check
+- [ ] Add `poppler-utils` to both compose files and document it in the README's requirements, with the RHEL 9 `dnf` line for production installs (TCPDF itself needs nothing — it ships via composer)

 #### Implementation